johnmcmahon/bf-ui/UseCases/ShorelineDetection2.md

 ##### Cloud Deployment
 - [ ] service reporting the available detection algorithms
-- [ ] pzsvc-search
+- [x] pzsvc-image-catalog
 - [ ] pzsvc-bf-eval
+- [x] bf-handle
-- [ ] pzsvc-exec
+- [x] pzsvc-exec
-- [ ] detection algorithms
+- [x] detection algorithms
 - [ ] pzsvc-bf-review

 ##### Service Registration
 - [ ] service reporting the available detection algorithms
-- [ ] pzsvc-search
+- [ ] pzsvc-image-catalog
 - [ ] pzsvc-bf-eval
+- [x] bf-handle
-- [ ] pzsvc-exec
+- [x] pzsvc-exec
 - [ ] pzsvc-bf-review

 ##### Metadata Harvesting
-- [ ] One or more image archives must be established.
+- [x] One or more image archives must be established.
 They may be managed inside or outside Piazza.
-- [ ] The image catalog must be populated with metadata about available images from each image archive.
+- [x] The image catalog must be populated with metadata about available images from each image archive.

 #### Information Exchange: Get Detection Algorithms
 ###### Request